akpysec/Firewall_RuleBase_Audit/README.md

     $ python RuleBaseAudit.py --help

 ## Usage
-Acceptable formats are available in [./tests](https://github.com/akpysec/Firewall_RuleBase_Audit/tree/master/tests) folder, if yours differs I would like to know!
+You can view acceptable formats are available in [./tests](https://github.com/akpysec/Firewall_RuleBase_Audit/tree/master/tests) folder, if yours differs I would like to know!

 Rule Base Audit is run through the CLI: